siriusdemon/Rare/book/src/v5-Exception.md

 }
 ```

-### 3. Handle exception in CPU
+### 4. Handle exception in CPU

 We summarize the whole procedure of handling exception as following:

-1. set xPP to current mode.
+1. update hart's privilege mode (M or S according to current mode and exception setting).
-2. update hart's privilege mode (M or S according to current mode and exception setting).
+2. save current pc in epc (sepc in S-mode, mepc in M-mode)
-3. save current pc in epc (sepc in S-mode, mepc in M-mode)
+3. set pc to trap vector (stvec in S-mode, mtvec in M-mode)
-4. set pc to trap vector (stvec in S-mode, mtvec in M-mode)
+4. set cause register with exception code (scause in S-mode, mcause in M-mode)
-5. set cause register with exception code (scause in S-mode, mcause in M-mode)
+5. set trap value properly (stval in S-mode, mtval in M-mode)
-6. set trap value properly (stval in S-mode, mtval in M-mode)
+6. set xPIE to xIE (SPIE in S-mode, MPIE in M-mode)
-7. set xPIE to xIE (SPIE in S-mode, MPIE in M-mode)
+7. clear up xIE (SIE in S-mode, MIE in M-mode)
-8. clear up xIE (SIE in S-mode, MIE in M-mode)
+8. set xPP to previous mode.

-The code to implement such a procedure is straightforward.
+The translation is straightforward.

 <p class="filename">cpu.rs</p>